avishek-sen-gupta/cobol-rekt/README.md

 - [NetworkX](https://networkx.org/) for Python-based graph analyses
 - An implementation of the gSpan algorithm for Frequent Subgraph Mining is adapted from [https://github.com/betterenvi/gSpan].
 - [Neo4J](https://neo4j.com/) is required for using tasks involving Neo4J.
 The APOC and GDS plugins will need to be installed.
 All the tasks have also been tested using Neo4J Desktop.
-- A subscription to OpenAI's GPT-4o (or your choice of deployment) will be needed for capabilities which use LLMs.
-The tasks have been tested using Azure's OpenAI offering.
+- A subscription to Azure's OpenAI API is currently needed for capabilities which use LLMs.
 - [VAVR](https://github.com/vavr-io/vavr) for functional lists used in zipper classes for AST navigation and manipulation.
 - The [demo app](#demo-app-very-early---wip) is being developed using Vue.js.
 - ```RuntimeTypeAdapterFactory``` from Gson for some serialisation use-cases.